vikcch/layer-one-validator/README.md

 * `500 Internal Server Error`

-When there are issues with _prop_, _type_ or inconsistencies in property quantities:
+When issues are found with prop, type, or there are discrepancies in the number of properties:

 * `400 Bad Request`